Hoyt Axton: Television

-In the 1980s and '90s Axton also lent his distinctive voice to a number of documentary features.
+In the 1980s and 1990s, Axton also supplied his voice to a number of documentary features.
 He served as the narrator for two documentaries about the Western States Endurance Race in 1982 and 1983, titled Desperate Dreams.
-In 1991 he narrated the VHS documentary Railfair '91, and the following year he narrated The Alaska Highway: 1942-1992, about the history of the Alaska Highway that was produced by public television station KAKM of Anchorage and shown nationally on PBS.
-In the mid-1990s, Axton was chosen to host and narrate the profile series Life and Times on The Nashville Network, in which a different country music figure was spotlighted each hour.
-His voice was heard throughout and he was seen on camera doing the introduction and closing of each show in which he participated.
+In 1991, he narrated the VHS documentary Railfair '91 and the following year, he narrated The Alaska Highway: 1942-1992, about the history of the Alaska Highway that was produced by public television station KAKM of Anchorage and shown nationally on PBS.
+In the mid-1990s, Axton was chosen to host and narrate the profile series Life and Times, on The Nashville Network, in which a different country music figure was spotlighted each hour.
+His voice was heard throughout, and he was seen on camera doing the introduction and closing of each show in which he participated.